scala/scala3/docs/blog/_posts/2019-11-04-20th-dotty-milestone-release.md

 - Its effect over `private` is purely local and can be easily inferred.
 - It leads to bike shedding: should I use `private` or `private[this]`?
 One is shorter but the other might be more efficient.

 `protected[this]` by now influences compiler decisions in no way at all.
-Hence it is is reasonable to drop it.
+Hence it is reasonable to drop it.

 ## `with` keyword's new role
 `with` keyword can now optionally precede the class body.
 So that you can write your classes as follows: